mrf/oscon2015notes/tuesday.md

 - go easy on abstraction, go wants you to be concrete

 - Don't leak goroutines, can use profiler to check in on this
+- Batch your work, build up for one big write or whatever process is expensive
+  - limits resource contention